Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Null-Trajectories

 Where, an over-dot denotes derivative with respect to the affine parameter $\lambda$.
-From here on, we shall express $r(l)$ as simply $r$.
-The constants of motion corresponding to cyclic coordinates ($t, \theta, \phi$), when $\theta = \pi/2$, are,
+From here on, we shall express $r(l)$ as $r$.
+The constants of motion corresponding to cyclic coordinates ($t, \phi$) (when $\theta = \pi/2$), are respectively,

-Here, $k$ and $h$ are integration constants can be thought of as the conserved energy and angular momentum of light-like particles.
-Thus areal velocity ($r^2 d\phi/dt$) is a conserved quantity as expected.
-One can write the following relation using Eqs. (\ref{eq:null_constraint_4D}) and (\ref{eq:constants_for_4D_GEB}) at the equatorial plane ($\theta = \pi/2$):
+Here, $k$ and $h$ are integration constants representing the conserved energy and angular momentum of light-like particles respectively.
+Thus the areal velocity ($r^2 \dot\phi$) is a conserved quantity as expected.
+One can further write down the following relation, using Eqs. (\ref{eq:null_constraint_4D}) and (\ref{eq:constants_for_4D_GEB}),

-The equation of the photon trajectories (in the $l-\phi$ plane) can be written in terms of the so-called impact parameter, $r_0 = h/k$, (which is defined as the perpendicular distance from the center of the wormhole {\em lens} to the projectile path) as follows,
+The equation of the photon trajectories (in the $l-\phi$ plane) can be written in terms of the so-called impact parameter, $b = h/k$, (which is defined as the perpendicular distance from the center of the wormhole {\em lens} to the projectile path) as follows,

-Since, the wormhole have a positive throat radius (at $r=b_{0}$ or $l = 0$), the photon coming form large (positive) $l$, will not reach the throat radius if their exists a point $l_{0} > 0$ at which $\dot{l}^{2} = 0$.
-Then $l_{0}$ would be the point of closest approach or the turning point given by,
+Since, $r \ge b$, a photon coming from large (positive) $l$, will not reach the throat radius ($l=0$) if there exists a point $l_{0} > 0$ where $\frac{dl}{d\phi}$ or $\dot{l}$ vanishes.
+Then $l_{0}$ would be the point of closest approach (along the tortoise or the proper radial coordinate) given by the identity,

 Further, using Eqs. (\ref{eq:null-trajectory2}), we arrive at,